Biosecurity (Bovine Tuberculosis–Otago Land Levy) Order 1998

 rural property means a rating unit with a property category recorded by the territorial authority in accordance with rules made under the Rating Valuations Act 1998 that has, on 1 July in the financial year in which the levy is payable, a first character of A, D, P, S, H, L, or F

-tuberculosis vector risk area has the same meaning as in the Biosecurity (National Bovine Tuberculosis Pest Management Strategy) Order 1998
+tuberculosis vector risk area has the same meaning as in the Biosecurity (National Bovine Tuberculosis Pest Management Plan) Order 1998

 Clause 2 capital value: revoked, on 1 July 2004, by clause 3(1) of the Biosecurity (Bovine Tuberculosis—Otago Land Levy) Amendment Order 2004 (SR 2004/183).